Sexual Abuse Cover-Up Calls For Board Expulsion

 A recent Boston Globe article has revealed that Rev. Bradley M. Schaeffer, S.J., current member of Boston College’s Board of Trustees, allegedly failed to investigate or contact the police after receiving complaints regarding then-popular Donald J. McGuire’s behavior with young boys.
 Instead, Schaeffer, leader of the Jesuits in the Chicago area during the early ’90s, sent McGuire to treatment for a sexual disorder—treatment he later acknowledged did not go well.
 He reportedly knew about McGuire’s repeated abuse for over 30 years.

 According to the article, following the treatment, McGuire allegedly continued to molest boys until at least 2003, six years after Schaeffer left Chicago.
 McGuire is now serving 25 years in a federal prison for child sex abuse while the Jesuits face a lawsuit for their failure to protect one of McGuire’s alleged victims.
 The Jesuits did not expel McGuire from the order until 2007, nearly 40 years after the first serious allegation against him.

-The Heights would also like to remind the University that in the past it has taken the lead among local Catholic institutions in responding to the clergy abuse scandal, in particular by launching Church in the 21st Century in 2004.
-This situation serves as another opportunity for BC to set a good example and hopefully combat claims that the Church has dealt with sexual abuse complaints ineffectually.
+The Heights would also like to remind the University that in the past it has taken the lead among local Catholic institutions in responding to the clergy abuse scandal, in particular by launching the Church in the 21st Century in 2002.
+This situation serves as another opportunity for BC to set an example for all Catholic institutions to follow, and hopefully combat claims that the Church has dealt with complaints of sexual abuse ineffectually.